-Seminar Expectations:
+Seminar Expectations

-- Weekly preparation (analyses of assigned works); active seminar participation and consistent ability to interrelate current and prior readings and analyses. - Weekly reading assignments from the Elements of Sonata Theory.
+- Weekly preparation (analyses of assigned works) - Active seminar participation and consistent ability to interrelate current and prior readings and analyses.
+Again: participation in seminar conversation is a central requirement. - Weekly reading assignments from the Elements of Sonata Theory.
 You will be expected to have a close awareness of its methodologies and terminology.
-Regular review of past reading assignments in this book. - Several short, skill-oriented assignments to hand in throughout the semester: exercises in phrase identification (Caplin, etc.); exercises in individual piece/score "labeling" or analyses (e.g., a photocopied score with your analytical markings); brief-analysis worksheets (Mozart Piano Sonatas and other works.), to be announced on a weekly basis.

-- Additional reading of chapters and articles handed out in class or placed on reserve, to be announced.
-Occasionally: two to four extracts or articles (or book-chapters) may be assigned in a given week-usually printed discussions of the assigned pieces (from differing points of view) or the analytical principles involved. - Two brief papers (Weeks 6-9) involving individual analysis of selected sonata movements.
-Pieces to be announced. - Final exam.
-This will probably include an analytical discussion of two or three movements from the perspective Sonata Theory.
+Regular review of past reading assignments in this book. - A few short, skill-oriented assignments to hand in throughout the semester: exercises in phrase identification (Caplin, etc.); exercises in individual piece/score "labeling" or analyses (e.g., a photocopied score with your analytical markings); brief-analysis worksheets (Mozart Piano Sonatas and other works), to be announced on a weekly basis. - Additional reading of chapters and articles made available on v2, to be announced.
+Occasionally: two to four extracts or articles (or book-chapters) may be assigned in a given week-usually printed discussions of the assigned pieces (from differing points of view) or the analytical principles involved. - Two brief papers (Weeks 6-9) involving individual analysis of an assigned sonata movements.
+Pieces to be announced. - Either a final exam or a final paper will be required, to be determined.
+If it is an exam, it will probably include an analytical discussion of an individual movement or piece from the perspective Sonata Theory.
 The exam should demonstrate a strong familiarity with the seminar's terms, concepts, and definitions, some of which you may be asked to define.
+If it is a paper, it will be an extended, Sonata-Theory-based analysis of a sonata-oriented piece (probably from the nineteenth century) of your choice.